 An award will be presented to the recipient by APTA's Board of Directors at an APTA national event, and an official announcement will appear in an association publication.

 During the online process, the following documents will be required for upload:

-- 2 letters of support, not to exceed 2 pages each, 1 from each of the following: a physical therapist colleague from the nominee's institution, and a current or former student who is representative of an academic level of teaching in which the nominee has been engaged (The academic experience of the student should include attendance through at least one entire course taught by the nominee.
+- Two letters of support, not to exceed two pages each, one from each of the following: a physical therapist colleague from the nominee's institution, and a current or former student who is representative of an academic level of teaching in which the nominee has been engaged.
+The academic experience of the student should include attendance through at least one entire course taught by the nominee.
 (Note: If more than two letters of support are received, only two will be considered.
 The nominator will be asked to remove additional letters.)

 Submit a Nomination

 The nominations call for the Honors & Awards Program is open from Sept.
 1- Dec.
 1. Nominations must be submitted through our online portal by Dec.
 1. Late submissions will not be considered.
 Selected recipients and their nominators will be notified in May.